dgaitsgo/ARTiMon-demo/README.md

 ## Approach
 After the exploration of several prototypes, we decided that the most effective way to give a user who is not versed in a niche technical subject would be an interactive game where they play a soldier under distress and who must safely get to an extraction point while managing their vitals.
-Users are explained the rules they will have to follow and shown them expressed in ARTiMon to compare the similarity.
+Users are explained the rules they will have to follow to complete the game and shown them as expressed in ARTiMon to compare their similarity.
 The user has three points of interaction: a screen where a third-person character is in a dynamic environment, an arcade style joystick to control the character and toggle through menus, and a wearable technology that allows them to receive alerts from ARTiMon.
 ## Stack